SURIYALAKSHMI29/Grocery-Store-Management-System/README.md

 For detailed information, refer to the SQL script in the database folder.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE]LICENSE file for more details.

 **Thank you for using the Grocery Store Management System!
 If you have any questions or feedback, feel free to open an issue or contact.**